Native American languages

 Where do the Gros Ventres live?

 The Gros Ventres were far-ranging people, especially once they began riding horses.
-When the Americans met them, the Gros Ventre tribe was
+Gros Ventre communities have been located

 How is the Gros Ventre Indian nation organized?